All Episodes

 In other cases, entire families have been arrested because flaws have been found in their family history.

-The camps differ uh in that each serves a specific type of prisoner, generally ranging from those considered redeemable to those who are expendable.
+The camps differ in that each serves a specific type of prisoner, generally ranging from those considered redeemable to those who are expendable.

 And it goes on.

-So if you you want to put your head in the sand about who this country is and the leaders are and what they're doing, and if you want to try to humanize the people that have created this kind of society for whatever romantic reason, go ahead and do it.
+So if you want to put your head in the sand about who this country is and the leaders are and what they're doing, and if you want to try to humanize the people that have created this kind of society for whatever romantic reason, go ahead and do it.

-But understand you are engaging in a blatant form of self-enforced ignorance.
+But understand, you are engaging in a blatant form of self-enforced ignorance.

 You are trying to be ignorant.